shurik179/reflectance_array/docs/software_installation.rst

         time.sleep(0.3)

+The folder 'Examples' contains several code examples:

+* basic_test.py: the basic example - same code as given above
+* calibration.py: example of sensor calibration
+* digital.py: when you only need to know if a given sensor is on white/black
+* line_pos.py: getting the position of the line under your robot, for line following

-Full list of all avaialble methods provided by this library, see :ref:`Python Library <library>`.
+For a full list of all available methods provided by this library, see :ref:`Python Library <library>`.